-- The SPR credit accumulation for off-track students metric is the percentage of 9th-11th grade students who began the year off track to graduate on time (within four years) who, by the end of the year, have accumulated at least as many credits as students in their current grade level are expected to earn during the school year. - For District schools, this means earning at least 5 credits during the school year for 9th graders, earning at least 6 credits during the school year for 10th graders, and earning at least 6.5 credits during the school year for 11th graders.
-For Charter schools, this means earning the number of credits identified by the school as the expected number of credits for a given grade. - Off-track students are those who are repeating a grade, who begin the year in a lower grade than would be expected based on their first-time 9th grade cohort year, or who began the year with fewer than the appropriate number of credits for their grade level. - This metric includes students in grades 9-11 who were enrolled at a school for at least 165 days. - This metric applies only to high schools.
+- The SPR credit accumulation for off-track students metric is the percentage of 9th-11th grade students who began the year off track to graduate on time (within four years) who, by the end of the year, have accumulated at least as many credits as students in their current grade level are expected to earn during the school year. - For District schools, this means earning at least 5 credits during the school year for 9th graders, earning at least 6 credits during the school year or having earned at least 11 credits by the end of the year for 10th graders, and earning at least 6.5 credits during the school year or having earned at least 17.5 credits by the end of the year for 11th graders. - For Charter schools, this means earning the number of credits identified by the school as the expected number of credits for a given grade. - Off-track students are those who are repeating a grade, who begin the year in a lower grade than would be expected based on their first-time 9th grade cohort year, or who began the year with fewer than the appropriate number of credits for their grade level. - This metric includes students in grades 9-11 who were enrolled at a school for at least 165 days. - This metric applies only to high schools.